huggingface/datasets/CONTRIBUTING.md

    it with `pip uninstall datasets` before reinstalling it in editable mode with the `-e` flag.)

 5. Develop the features on your branch.
 If you want to add a dataset see more in-detail instructions in the section [*How to add a dataset*](#how-to-add-a-dataset).
-Alternatively, you can follow the steps to [add a dataset](https://huggingface.co/docs/datasets/add_dataset.html) and [share a dataset](https://huggingface.co/docs/datasets/share_dataset.html) in the documentation.

 6. Format your code.
 Run black and isort so that your newly added files look nice with the following command: